microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

 -   The default constructor saves a reference to the default interface of the Windows Runtime PropertySet object as part of the state of the mySet variable.

 When the 'mySet' variable falls out of scope, it destructs and releases the reference to the default interface.
-Thus, when that reference is the last reference to the Windows Runtime PropertySet object, then the WinRT object destructs as well.
+Thus, when that reference is the last reference to the Windows Runtime PropertySet object, the WinRT object destructs as well.
 As always, when other code also holds references to the same Windows Runtime PropertySet object, it lives on until the last reference disappears.

 In many ways, this 'mySet' variable, as well as instances of most of the other C++/WinRT types, is simply a smart pointer.

 However, there is one substantive difference between C++/WinRT types and many smart pointer types.
 This is the behavior of the default constructor.
-Default construction of smart pointer results in a NULL pointer.
+Default construction of a typical smart pointer results in a NULL pointer.
 However, default construction of a C++/WinRT class results in a call to the default constructor of the respective Windows Runtime runtime class.
 The C++/WinRT value then holds a reference to the default interface of the WinRT runtime class.

 Sometimes, you want to create a projected type but not hook it up to a backing Windows Runtime type.
 Let's look at an example: